matthiasbeyer/diary/README.md

 4. Use the keypad or VIM-like shortcuts to move between dates:

+    ```
-    e,enter Edit the current entry
+    e, Enter  Edit the current entry
-    t,n     Jump to today
+    t,        Jump to today

     j         go forward by 1 week
     k         go backward by 1 week
     h         go left by 1 day
     l         go right by 1 day

     g         go to the first date
     G         go to the last date

     J         Go forward by 1 month
     K         Go backward by 1 month
+    ```